New Year's Resolutions Don't Work. Here's What Does...

 January 2: Invite your friends and family to join you

 It’s much more fun doing it with goal buddies and you’ll be amazed at how many people will want to join you.
 Everybody wants to be healthier and happier.
 Just keep asking until you find somebody who wants the same thing as you.
-If you can’t find a buddy, jump onto our Wild Adventures Community on Facebook and find someone on there who is interested.
+If you can’t find a buddy, jump into our Wild Women Community on Facebook and find someone on there who is interested.
 If you still can’t find anyone, go by yourself.
 You’ll meet people on the journey.

 January 3: Commit to the goal